inferno-collection/Docs/docs/resources/pager-reborn/config.md

 # Addresses that *all* players will be forced to join
 set ic_pr_globalDefaultAddresses []

+# Timezone for pager - see docs for more info
 setr ic_pr_timezone "Australia/Melbourne"

+# Timezone Tag for pager - see docs for more info
 setr ic_pr_timezoneTag "en-AU"

+# Enables inventory support
+setr ic_pr_inventorySupport "false"

 ### Advanced ###
 ################